 You do not have to worry if you are currently pregnant and have hemorrhoids.
 Your hemorrhoids will eventually resolve on their own, especially once you deliver your baby.
 However, you may feel pain whenever you defecate or feel irritated and discomfort, especially if your swollen hemorrhoids are near your rectum.
 Thankfully, here are a few easy to follow home cure for hemorrhoids that you can follow to get relief from your hemorrhoids.

-Calmovil: Natural Treatment for HemorrhoidsCalmovil Hemorrhoid Relief Package consists of calming topical cream, homeopathic drops, and all-natural supplement, created to help target the source of hemorrhoids.
-Calmovil's active ingredients have been used for hundreds of years to support healthy circulation, help reducing inflammation and support healthy hemorrhoidal veins.
-Improving blood circulation, decreasing inflammation and supporting healthy veins has been proven to eliminate the pain and flare-ups associated with piles.
+Calmovil: Natural Treatment for HemorrhoidsCalmovil Hemorrhoid Relief Package consists of soothing topical cream, homeopathic drops, and all-natural supplement, formulated to help target the source of piles.
+Calmovil's active ingredients have been used for hundreds of years to support good circulation, helping in reducing inflammation and support healthy hemorrhoidal veins.
+Now they are all combined into this unique Hemorrhoid formula.
+Improving blood flow, lowering inflammation and supporting healthy veins has been proven to relieve the symptoms related to piles.

 First, understand that it is likely that you become constipated during the course of your pregnancy, so you should take necessary steps to soften your stool.
 Try eating foods that are rich in fiber.
 Increase your intake of dark green, leafy vegetables, fruits and whole grain food products.
 Drink lots of water and make sure you are drinking at least eight glasses of water each day.
 Making these changes help softening your own stools, helping you avoid straining during defecation, reducing your pain and discomfort when you defecate.

 - Your hemorrhoids are close to your own anus, inserting an icepack above them several times a day may help decrease the discomfort you are feeling.

 - Make sure that the ice pack you use is adequately protected to avoid irritating your kin near your own anus.